-But now it seemed the Empire's time was ebbing, things were dsintegrating in Iztan, rebellion was ebverywhere and the tide of expansion was not going to flow back.
-In the Realm, hatred and retribution was at their doorstep of Khad Zhere and Ranraki knew there would be no mercy at the hands of these warriors from the northern territories.
-If there was even a chance of salvation she knew that it would take months for her message to reach Iztan and months more for help to arrive, so she had her soldiers dig in and wait for a rescue that in the back of her mind she knew would never come.
-The siege has just begun.
+But now it seemed the Empire's time was over.
+Things were disintegrating in Iztan.
+Rebellion was everywhere and the tide of expansion was beginning to ebb.
+In the Realm, hatred and retribution was at the doorstep of Khad Zhere and Ranraki knew there would be no mercy at the hands of these warriors from the northern territories.
+She also knew it would take months for her message to reach Iztan and at least several more for help to arrive.
+She had her warriors reinforce their position and wait for an evacuation she suspected may never come.

-In the dead of the night on a new moon in the Month of Bare Branches, the High Captain descended the walls of Khad Zhere alone and in grey cloak.
-She slipped her way into the forward camps of the enemy, drew her blade and systematically silenced the trumpeters.
-Before anyone on either side knew what had happened, she had made her way back up the wall, with the Hartian trumpets in a sack.
-The Iztani hung them across the main gate’s battlement in the morning: a trophy of silence, a victory much needed.
+And so, in the dead of the night on a new moon in the Month of Bare Branches, Ranraki donned her grey cloak and descended a rope down the crevice of a tower.
+She slipped her way into the forward camps of the enemy, and with her twin blades Joghâd & Hashtpâh she quickly silenced the trumpeters and made her way back up the tower with the horns in a sack.
+The Iztani hung them across the main gate’s battlement in the morning: a trophy of silence, and a victory much needed.

-All one hundred of her rangers rose to make the stand, knowing they would not come back.
-They donned their heavy armor and mounted their destriers.
+Ninety paladins rose to make a stand, with twenty-one of the youngest ordered to follow Grisla.
+The ninety donned their heavy armor and mounted their destriers.
 Ranraki came before them on Kedteer, the armored lion, that legendary mount, and Aethir perched on the tip of her golden lance.